eclipse-packaging/packages/RELEASING.md

 - [ ] Wait for announcement that the staging repo is ready on [simrel-dev](https://accounts.eclipse.org/mailing-list/simrel-dev).
       An [example announcement](https://www.eclipse.org/lists/simrel-dev/msg00032.html).
   - [ ] Update `SIMREL_REPO` in `releng/org.eclipse.epp.config/parent/pom.xml` if not done above.
+  - [ ] Or use the `Run` toolbar button drop-down menu to launch the `Update to Milestone Repository` launch configuration.
+        This will automatically determine the correct update site URL and will create an appropriate commit message in the system clipboard.
 - [ ] Update the build qualifiers to ensure that packages are all updated.
       See this [gerrit](https://git.eclipse.org/r/#/c/161075/) for an example.
       Commit all other changes before this step because this step will automatically create a Git commit specifically for the forced qualifier changes.